BenjaminBossan/pantangle/README.md

 However, it does require pandoc and Python, so you need to have them on your system.
 To install pandoc, follow [these instructions](https://pandoc.org/installing.html), for Python, look [here](https://www.python.org/downloads/).

-The scrip is tested, and thus confirmed to work, with Python versions 3.7 to 3.11 and with pandoc version 2.19.
+The script is tested, and thus confirmed to work, with Python versions 3.7 to 3.11 and with pandoc version 2.19.

 ## Limitations